Jeremy-Jomo/Phase-1-Project/README.md

 # Features

--Through entering city name tha application:
+- Through entering city name tha application:
     1. Gets current Tempreature of the city
     2. Gets current Humidity percentage of the city
     3. Gets the wind speed in kilometers per hour for every city.

--Through simple search input fetches the data from API -Clean and responsive design using CSS
+- Through simple search input fetches the data from API
+- Clean and responsive design using CSS

 ---